 It’s no wonder people love to ride their motorcycles.
-Everyone loves the camaraderie, the sense of adventure, and the freedom of the open road.
-There are so many beautiful routes to enjoy in and around the Orlando area, and so many things to see and do.
+Motorcyclists love the camaraderie, the sense of adventure, and the freedom of the open road.
+There are so many beautiful routes to enjoy and things to see and do in and around the Orlando area.
 However, for some people, their dream ride quickly turns into a nightmare.

 In some ways, riding a motorcycle is different than driving a car.
-There are several types of motorcycles and each handles a little differently.
+There are several types of motorcycles, and each handles a little differently.
 But in general, riding safely takes balance, coordination, and awareness.
-Motorcycle accidents cause severe injuries that can change your life.
-If you have been injured in a motorcycle accident, you need experienced legal representation from the dedicated attorneys at Sibley Dolman and Sibley Dolman Gipe Accident Injury Lawyers, PA.
+Motorcycle accidents may cause severe injuries that can change your life.
+If you have been injured in a motorcycle accident in the Orlando area, you deserve legal representation from an Orlando motorcycle accident lawyer at Dolman Law Group.

 Causes of Motorcycle Accidents

-Many factors can contribute to any accident.
+Many factors can contribute to an accident.
 In motorcycle accidents, some of the common factors include:

-- Left turn accidents.
-Left turns are a risky maneuver.
-Because motorcycles are smaller vehicles, they often are not seen by a driver.
-In fact, 42 percent of all accidents involving a motorcycle and a car happen when cars are making left-hand turns.
+- Left-turn accidents.
+Left turns are risky maneuvers.
+Because motorcycles are smaller vehicles, drivers often do not see them.
+In fact, 42 percent of all accidents involving a motorcycle and a car happen when cars are making left-hand turns, according to the NHTSA.

 - Speeding.
 We think of speeding as driving above the posted speed limit.
 However, it also may mean driving too fast for road conditions.
 Generally, the faster a driver is going, the more severe the accident injuries.

 - Unsafe lane changes.
-Again, because motorcycles are smaller vehicles, a driver who does not check his or her blind spot or signal a lane change may not see the motorcycle in time to avoid an accident.
+Again, because motorcycles are smaller vehicles, a driver who does not check their blind spot or signal a lane change may not see the motorcycle in time to avoid an accident.

 - Car doors.
 A driver seated in a parked car may fail to see an oncoming motorcycle and open the car door, hitting the motorcyclist.

 - Lane splitting.
-This means driving between two lanes of traffic and it illegal in Florida.
-It is especially dangerous for inexperienced riders.
+This means driving between two lanes of traffic, which is illegal in Florida, per Florida Statutes § 316.209.

 - Sudden stops.
 Following too closely or stopping abruptly may cause serious or fatal injuries to a motorcyclist.

 - Inexperienced drivers.
-At first, new drivers may drive with extreme caution, but as time passes, they tend to make unsafe moves on the road that endanger themselves as well as motorists.
+At first, new drivers may drive with extreme caution, but as time passes, they may make unsafe moves on the road that endanger themselves and other motorists.

 - Type of motorcycle.
-The Insurance Institute for Highway Safety (IIHS) reported that riders of supersport motorcycles, made for racing and modified for street use have driver fatality rates nearly four times higher than the fatality rates of those who drive other types of motorcycles.
+The Highway Loss Data Institute (HLDI) reported that riders of supersport motorcycles (those made for racing and modified for street use) have much higher insurance claim frequency and severity rates than those who drive other types of motorcycles.

 - Motorcycle defects.
-When a defective component or motorcycle causes a motorcycle accident in Florida, the liability for the accident falls to the manufacturer of the component or the motorcycle.
+When a defective motorcycle component causes an accident in Florida, the liability for the accident may fall to the manufacturer of the component or the motorcycle.

 - Collisions between motorcycles and fixed objects.
-When a motorcycle crashes into a fixed object, the motorcyclist is more likely to be thrown from the vehicle or suffer serious injuries.
+When a motorcycle crashes into a fixed object, the motorcyclist may be thrown from the vehicle and suffer serious injuries.

 Common Motorcycle Accident Injuries

 Motorcyclists do not have the protection of a car, so if they are involved in an accident, injuries tend to be more severe.
-A motorcyclist is 27 times more likely to die in a crash than someone in a car.
-Major injuries may include:
+In 2019, a motorcyclist was 29 times more likely to die in a crash than someone in a car (per miles traveled), according to the NHTSA.
+If a motorcyclist is lucky enough to survive a crash, their possible injuries may include:

 - Head injuries